tonywhatever/deb_build4skippy/README.md

 ## Caveat

 **Ubuntu** uses a different set of 'jpeg*' libraries.
 The below described recipe and the provided binaries **will not work for Ubuntu and Ubuntu-based distros**.
 I am sure it can be made to work with a few adjustments and tests but I personally won't do it (not enough hours in my day).
-Having said that I will accept patches to make it work for Ubuntu etc.
+Having said that I will accept patches to make it work for Ubuntu etc. See under 'Issues' askng for help.

 .